ABOUT THE AWARDS

 The SCA was launched on 19 September 2005 as the umbrella awards for exemplary corporate governance practices for listed companies in Singapore.

-For the first eight years of the SCA, the event was organized by The Business Times (BT) and supported by Singapore Exchange (SGX) with several partners including:
+For the first eight years of the SCA, the event was organised by The Business Times (BT) and supported by Singapore Exchange (SGX) with several partners including:

 - Institute of Singapore Chartered Accountants (ISCA)